AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/weapons/hellfire.md

 1. Switch to the WPN page
 2. Select the missile you would like to use
-3. Check the LRFD laser codes against the hellfires laser codes
+3. Check the LRFD laser codes against the hellfires laser codes, change codes on the CODE page if needed
 4. Designate your target

 ### IHADSS Symbology